 women and work

 Dr. McAuley is originally from Massachusetts and returned to New England in 2012 after nearly 20-years spent in Washington DC and New York City.
 Since 2012, she has lived in Portland with her husband, son and toothless cat, "Josie".
-She enjoys the nearby lakes, hiking and snowshoeing as well as the offerings at Merrill Auditorium.
-While here at UNE, Dr. McAuley has engaged in Interprofessional Education & Collaboration and Service Learning.
-She is an Assistant Clinical Professor in the Department of Physical...
+She enjoys the nearby lakes, hiking and snowshoeing as well as the offerings at Merrill Auditorium and Portland Stage.
+She is an Associate Clinical Professor in the Department of Physical Therapy at the University of New England.
+She graduated with a Bachelor of Science...
 Read More

 Teaching & Learning